hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 ### Implementation
-The scheduler must only read a configuration file and set the power plant mode.

 We use a hierarchical configuration outlined above.
 Each entry in it has a start time, an end time, and a mode.
 Entries can also have specific date, weekdays, or none of this.
 Date-specific entries override weekday-specific entries.
 Weekday-specific entries take precedence over entries without date and weekday.

-We wrote a script that checks the configuration file and sets the mode.
+We wrote a script that parses the configuration file and sets the mode.

 A cronjob launches the script every hour.

 It runs on a cheap virtual server.

 That is literally it.
-It is so simple that there is no point in showing the code here.

 #### Communication with the power plant
 The power plant manufacturer does not provide a public API for setting the power plant mode.
 Hence, we had to reverse-engineer it from their UI.